 Recommended Next Steps

-While addressing all of Facebook’s issues and implementing all of our recommendations will take far longer than one month, we wanted to provide clear steps that Facebook could take immediately that would result in real progress.
-None of these ideas are new, and we hope that Facebook is able to agree and implement the following:
+While addressing all of Facebook’s issues and implementing all of our recommendations will take some time we wanted to provide clear steps that Facebook could take immediately that would result in real progress.
+These recommendations remain as relevant now as when we requested them from Facebook in June 2020 and we still hope that Facebook will agree and implement the following:

 1. Establish and empower permanent civil rights infrastructure including C-suite level executive with civil rights expertise to evaluate products and policies for discrimination, bias, and hate.
 This person would make sure that the design and decisions of this platform considered the impact on all communities and the potential for radicalization and hate.

 2. Submit to regular, third party, independent audits of identity-based hate and misinformation with summary results published on a publicly accessible website.
 We simply can no longer trust Facebook’s own claims on what they are or are not doing.
 A “transparency report” is only as good as its author is independent.